digimori/MilestoneProjectTwoGenshinQuiz/readme.md

 - description

 #Testing:
-- JSlinter/Jshint
+ - JSHint
  - HTML/CSS validation
  - amIresponsive
  - mediaquery dev tool testing
  - User testing

 #Bugs:
 accidentally had half of the answer keys as "answer" and "answers" which meant it wouldn't go past a certain amount of questions before throwing an error.
 - fixed

-page keeps timing out and refreshing after lack of activity
-- currently unfixed, will get to it

 #Deployment:
 Github pages

 #Credits:
-https://colorkit.org/color-blindness - choosing colours for accessibility
 - google fonts
 -MHY for background and hilichurl/logo
 - Genshin Impact for having a lot of lore
 - my awesome Programmer friends for looking over my code and pointing out my dumb choices
 - StackOverflow for just existing to be honest.
-- CodingNinjas for their basic quiz layout and this video for a bit more understanding ('the one with the actual green/red tickboxes)